jonathanmaron/image-optimizer/README.md

 # image-optimizer.sh

 Image optimization / compression CLI tool.
-This tool optimizes PNG and JPEG files from the CLI, using `pngout`, `pngcrush` and `jpegtran`.

-Using `image-optimizer.sh`, you can reduce the filesize of the images in your project by 10% to 70%, without loosing any quality.
+This tool optimizes PNG and JPEG files from the CLI, using `pngout`, `pngcrush` and `jpegtran` and can usually reduce the filesize by 10% to 70%.

+As optimzing images is CPU intensive and it may take several minutes for a larger PNG file, `image-optimizer.sh` keeps track of which image files it has optimized.
+Each image file will only be optimize once.

+`image-optimizer.sh` is intended to be run unattended in a cronjob.

 ## Example usage